best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 reg delete HKCU\Environment /F /V SECRET_KEY
 ```

-Once stored in environmental variables, these variables will remain available in your environment until they are deleted.
+Once stored in environment variables, these variables will remain available in your environment until they are deleted.

 You can access this variable in your code like so: